-In all cases, avoid wheel overlap.
-Always keep your front wheel slightly offset—either to the left or right—relative to the rear wheel of the rider ahead.
-This reduces the likelihood of contact if overlap occurs accidentally.
+In all cases, do not overlap wheels with the bike in front of you.
+Keep your front wheel slightly offset—to the left or right—relative to the rear wheel of the rider ahead.
+This reduces the chance of contact if overlap occurs accidentally.

 Adjusting for Conditions

-• For large community rides or tricky sections, increase the gap to 3–5 feet to allow more reaction time.
+- For large community rides or tricky sections, increase the gap to allow more reaction time.

 Final Thought: The following rider is far more likely to crash—estimated 85–95% of cases—due to a loss of steering control.
 Don’t be that person.
 Stay alert, maintain a safe distance, and ride smart.